 - 1/4 tsp dried basil

-Once the marinara has simmered, cook the pasta per instructions.
-In a large bowl, combine the pasta, chicken breast, half of the mozzarella and as much sauce as you like then mix thoroughly.
+Once the marinara has finished simmering, cook the pasta per instructions.
+In a large bowl, combine the pasta, chicken breast, half of the mozzarella, and as much sauce as you like then mix thoroughly.
 Place mixture into a baking dish that has been sprayed with olive oil cooking spray.
-Spread a bit more sauce on top of the pasta followed by the remainder of the mozzarella cheese, the Parmesan cheese and then sprinkle with dried basil.
+Spread a bit more sauce on top of the pasta followed by the remainder of the mozzarella cheese, the Parmesan cheese, and then sprinkle with dried basil.